 Chapter 7 Bankruptcy

-Chapter 7 is often referred to as the “fresh start” bankruptcy it eliminates all of your unsecured debts and is over in three to six months.
+Chapter 7 is often referred to as the “fresh start” bankruptcy.
+It eliminates all of your unsecured debts and is completed in three to six months.
 It remains the most commonly filed form of bankruptcy: of the 794,960 cases filed in 2016, 490,365 were for Chapter 7.

 Once your filing is approved, you are granted an automatic stay that protects you from all further collection efforts.
 You no longer owe all those high-interest credit card payments, expensive medical debt, and other obligations that have been keeping you awake at night.
 If your bank accounts have been frozen or any creditors have been garnishing your wages, then those activities are required to stop.